al3xand3r-K/mtg-proxy-builder/README.md

 ## MTG Proxy Builder

 A tool for building ready-to-print spreadsheets of MTG cards proxies.
+Based on Scryfall API.

 (A russian version of README is [here](./README__russian.md))